GCSBOSS/valinor/README.md

 - `json`: Signal for object functions to parse JSON strings.
 - `test ( input )`: Returns true if the input is valid.
 Returns an array or problems otherwise.
-- `assert ( input )`: Returns true if the input is valid.
-Throws a Validation Error otherwise.
 - `clip ( input )`: Fails if the Valinor is not an schema.
 Return the ipunt object with only the properties present on the schema Valinor.

 ## Rule Reference